Mamoanwar97/Sefrwahed/README.md

 ### Note:
 - The part of website inculded here is the only parts and pages i worked on, I didnt include the pages which i didnt contributed in.
-- Images of before and after the main page will be added soon.
+- Images of before and after the updates of main page will be added soon.